data-to-insight/csc-map-of-the-world/docs/index.md

 ---

-## What’s included?
+## Plan/Dev Scope?

 - **Interactive network map**: Navigate to [Network](network.md) to view entities, relationships, and systems as a live graph
-- **Structured data records**: Underpinning the map is a growing library of structured YAML records, aligned to a SCCM concept framework that describe:
+- **Structured data records**: Underpinning the map is a growing library of structured YAML records, aligned to a SCCM concept framework(BSI as PAS 182) that describe:
   - Tools and systems (e.g. PATCH, Validator 903)
   - Frameworks and inspections (e.g. Ofsted ILACS, JTAI)
   - Relationships and service models